· 7 min read

 Written in by Simon Lehmann Editor

 A print that is crisp at the centre yet soft toward one corner is rarely a lens fault.
 Far more often the negative, the lens and the paper are not lying in parallel planes.
-An enlarger projects the negative as a cone of light, and any tilt between the stages tips the plane of sharp focus, so the centre can focus perfectly while an edge falls outside the depth of focus.
-Alignment fixes the geometry first; focusing and easel set-up refine what it has made possible.
+An enlarger projects the negative as a cone of light, and any tilt between the stages tips the plane of sharp focus, so the centre can focus perfectly while a corner falls outside the depth of focus.
+Alignment fixes the geometry first; focusing, the carrier and the easel refine what it has made possible.
+Ralph Lambrecht and Chris Woodhouse devote a chapter of Way Beyond Monochrome (2nd edition, 2011) to exactly this discipline, and Ansel Adams set it out for a generation in The Print (New York Graphic Society, 1983).

 The grainmag companion app